 "Hey, Yankee Dog.
 You are a free man again.
 You can go with anyone."
 Fabo knew my taste ran to skinny and the young Belgian invited several young beauties to join us for drinks.

 "Pick one.
 The bar fine is on me."
-Fabo earned big money on the ship.
+Fabo earned big money on the exploration ships.
 There were no bars on the high seas.
 He blew his wad in Pattaya.

 "Thanks the offer."
 My inner eyes were blind to temptation.
-I called Mint every half-hour she had blocked my phone.
-I resigned my destiny to holding hands vodka more vodka-tonic.
-The bar girls hated my dedication to drink.
+I called Mint every half-hour. she had had blocked my phone and I resigned my destiny to just holding hands with more vodka-tonics.
+The bar girls hated my dedication to drink and ignored me.
 Fabo and I bought their love with shots of tequila.

-I woke the next morning to Fabo in bed with the lovely Gai.
+I woke the next morning to Fabo in bed with the lovely Gai in my spare bedrrom.
 Both of them were more dead than alive.
 I wished I was more the former than the latter.
 I cooked the couple breakfast in bed.
 Gai was a good eater.
 Fabo wanted more beer.
 Within six days he would be off the frozen waters of Norway with a sullen crew of Poles.

 "Yankee, we drink tonight."